josgiac/NumDer/README.md

 # DerFun
 [y] = DerFun(x,type,DerOrd) is the derivative of Fun of order DerOrd.
 # References
- author = " Nadaniela Egidi and Pierluigi Maponi ",
- title = "Singular value expansion for the {G}reen function of {H}elmholtz operator", year = "2011",
- journal = "Journal of Mathematical Analysis and Applications", volume = "377", pages = "670--682"

-@article{EGMA,
- author = " Nadaniela Egidi and Pierluigi Maponi ",
+[] N. Egidi, P. Maponi,
- title = "The singular value expansion of the {V}olterra integral equation associated to a numerical differentiation problem", year = "2018", journal = "Journal of Mathematical Analysis and Applications", volume = "460", pages = "656--681"
+"The singular value expansion of the Volterra integral equation associated to a numerical differentiation problem", Journal of Mathematical Analysis and Applications, 460, 656-681, 2018.
-}

 @article{EGMA1,
  author = " Nadaniela Egidi and Pierluigi Maponi ",